A (not so new) tube was born: AD1-Mesh-UX4

 Top Getter. (what is this?)

 The 52B was a power tube, original designed by Alesa Vaic and Riccardo Kron during their years of cooperation.
-At EML, a replacement part for this tube is offered under the same 52B part number.
-The EML 520B-V2 or V3 are much improved version, giving virtually everything the amplifier designer will love.
+At EML, a replacement part for this tube was offered under the same 52B part number.
+The EML 520B-V2 or V3 are much improved versions, giving virtually everything the amplifier designer will love.
 When designing tubes, most parameters are in competition to each other

 So... with this tube we have a real winner!
 It is intended for new designs, but in many cases, the 520B-V2 can even directly replace the old 52B.
 AVVT specified their 52B at: 5.0 ....
 6.3 Volts.
 Just ask what tube to take, we can often supply selected versions to you, that work at also at lower voltages.
 So the process is like this: Do you want to replace our old AVVT or KR 52B by the new 520B-V2 or V3?

-MESH 45.....
 At the moment we just briefly want to announce our mesh technology, using a mesh window.
 Mesh is a virtually resonance-free material.
 In the industry, special mesh cables are used as dampers.
-(We will show you some pictures of these interesting devices later) Unfortunately, when making mesh plates, the nickel mesh is very soft, and can deform easily.
-We have found a simple and effective way to combine the stability of the solid plates with the sweetest sound of the mesh tubes.
+(We will show you some pictures of these interesting devices later) Unfortunately, when making mesh Anodes, the nickel mesh is very soft, and can deform easily.
+We have found a simple and effective way to combine the stability of the Solid Plates with the sweetest sound of the wire mesh tubes.
 We plan to call this the tube "45-Mesh", and it should be available in May 2002.